Entry to ISU is based on the following:

 Admissions and wait list prioritisation

-- applicants who are currently attending ISU and are re-enroling for a subsequent year
+i. applicants who are currently attending ISU and are re-enrolling for a subsequent year;

-- child of a US citizen who is an employee of the Embassy of the United States of America;
+ii. children of US citizens who are employees of the Embassy of the United States of America;

-- applicants who once attended ISU and now wish to return to ISU after a prolonged absence and official withdrawal;
+iv. applicants who once attended ISU and now wish to return to ISU after a prolonged absence and official withdrawal;

-v. applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing and other screening procedures;
+v. applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing, interview and other screening procedures;

 vi. for those who do not meet the above conditions, date of application thereafter.